Queens-Physics/qexpy/README.md

 # QExPy: data analysis with error propagation

-QExPy is a Python package designed to facilitate data analysis in physics laboratories.
+QExPy is a Python package designed to facilitate experimental data analysis in physics laboratories.
 It provides an intuitive interface to record measurements with uncertainties and perform calculations with automatic error propagation.
-Additionally, QExPy contains plotting and curve-fitting modules, providing researchers with a comprehensive toolkit for data analysis.
+QExPy also offers modules for plotting and curve fitting, providing researchers with a comprehensive toolkit for data analysis.

 ## License